 Issue 63.
 Featuring an appropriately wintery view of the signalbox site, this edition reports on the successful reopening of the visitor attraction in the second half of the year.
 With membership numbers at a recent high (and with several new young members) there are extra volunteering opportunities described, and with the re-introduction of the “Knowing Me, Knowing You” feature we find out about two of these younger members.
 The newsletter also contains the minutes of our AGM where (amongst other things) revisions to our relationship with the Romsey Buildings Heritage Trust (with consequences for our Constitution) were discussed.

-We have an archive of older editions of the Newsletter available for those interested in the history of the Friends of Romsey Signal Box.
-Please click here for more information.
+We have the complete archive of older editions of the Newsletter available for those interested in the history of the Friends of Romsey Signal Box.
+Please click here to see them all .